jcolag/entropy-arbitrage/2020-03-26-trek-menagerie-1.md

 ## Blish Adaptation

-Blish introduces the two-part episode as winning the [Hugo Award](https://en.wikipedia.org/wiki/Hugo_Award) and talks a little bit about the difficulty around envisioning a prose version of a story that jumps back and forth in time and is told from multiple perspectives.
+Blish introduces the two-part episode as winning the {% wiki Hugo_Award|Hugo Award|en %} and talks a little bit about the difficulty around envisioning a prose version of a story that jumps back and forth in time and is told from multiple perspectives.
 In the end (or perhaps to justify what he wanted all along), his adaptation of *The Menagerie* is actually an adaptation of *The Cage*, instead.

  > Though the Enterprise had come out of the fighting around Rigel VIII---her maiden battle---unscarred, the ground skirmishing had not been as kind to her personnel.
 Spock, for example, was limping, though he was trying to minimize it, and Navigator Jose Tyler's left forearm was bandaged down to his palm.
 Pike himself was unhurt, but he felt desperately tired.